 When my daughter was five years old, she loved to practice her scissor skills and showing me how well she can keep the scissors “on the road” as she cuts out shapes.

 Next, have the children rip up the blue and green tissue paper in various sizes.

 You could cut squares ahead of time if you need to prep a few sets of this activity.
 It’s actually good practice for little kids to rip paper with their fingers though!

 Then use the glue stick to apply glue all over the white paper circle.

 If you want to draw an outline for the continents as a guide for your child you can.
-You can let them apply the tissue paper where ever they want or show them a picture of Earth and talk about what they see.
+You can let them apply the tissue paper where ever they want or show them a picture of Earth or a globe and talk about what they see.

 Let it dry then you can hang it on the wall or however you display your children’s art work.

 What are your favorite Earth Day activities for kids?